 Which one is better?

 It depends on the individual’s specific circumstances and qualifications.
-Citizenship by descent may be a more straightforward option for those who have an ancestor who was a Czechoslovak citizen born in the territory of the Slovak Republic, as it only requires residency during the application period.
+Citizenship by descent may be a more straightforward option for those who have an ancestor who was a Czechoslovak citizen born in the territory of the Slovak Republic, as it doesn´t require residency during or after the application period.
 On the other hand, the SLAC may be a more viable option for those who do not meet the requirements for citizenship by descent but have a strong connection to Slovakia through national awareness and a direct ancestor who once had Slovak nationality.
 In addition, the SLAC also acts as a “green card” for settling in Slovakia, which may be beneficial for those who want to retire in Slovakia.
 Ultimately, it is best to consult with an expert to determine which route is more suitable for an individual’s specific circumstances.

 Which procedure is faster?